 Spending time outdoors is what summer is all about, but staying safe in the Kitchener heat is a requirement.
-And when you do finally make it back to air conditioning, make sure you’ve handled all of your AC repair and air conditioner service needs so you never have to worry about it not working in the heat of the summer.
-Give Boehmers/Cronin Emery Service Experts a call at 519-804-1617 or set up an appointment online if you have any questions about potential AC repair or how you can make sure that your air conditioner is operating at its peak in the Kitchener heat.
+And when you do finally make it back to air conditioning, make sure you’ve taken care of all of your AC repair and air conditioner service needs so you never have to worry about it not working in the heat of the summer.
+Give Boehmers/Cronin Emery Service Experts a call at 519-804-1617 or set up an appointment online if you have any questions about potential AC repair or how you can make sure that your air conditioner is operating at its best in the Kitchener heat.

 - Stay in an air conditioned area as much as you can.
-Of course, outdoor activities make this hard, but if you are able to take a quick break and escape to an air conditioned building at a park or a vehicle’s air conditioning, take advantage of it.
+Of course, outdoor activities make this difficult, but if you are able to take a quick break and escape to an air conditioned building at a park or a vehicle’s air conditioning, take advantage of it.

 - Take precautions when scheduling outdoor activities.
 Any kind of workout or athletic practices should be done earlier or later in the day when the Kitchener temperatures are cooler.